log4js-node/log4js-node/docs/layouts.md

 ## Configuration

-Most appender configuration will take a field called `layout`, which is an object - typically with a single field `type` which is the name of an appender defined below.
-Some appenders require extra configuration options, which should be included in the same object.
+Most appender configuration will take a field called `layout`, which is an object - typically with a single field `type` which is the name of a layout defined below.
+Some layouts require extra configuration options, which should be included in the same object.

 ## Example
 ```javascript